 DIY Crown Molding for Indirect Lighting

 How would you like to install really cool looking perimeter indirect lighting to any room by adding LED lights to crown moldings?
 Not too long ago, a project like this would have required professional installers as installing wooden molding is not an easy task and the electrical work required to wire up the molding for the lights is substantial.
+That’s why having a reliable sliding miter saw can be a good idea.
 Today, thanks to ready-made DIY Crown Molding constructed from high density, polystyrene foam and LED strip or rope lights, almost anyone can add this great effect to their homes all on their own.

 The DIY Crown Molding are sold in kits.
 They come in kits of different total lengths so pick the one that is closest to the size of your room or the length you want to install.
 Bear in mind that you don’t have to do all the walls if you don’t want to.
 You can accent just one wall to create a more focused effect.
 Sometimes, less is more.